Pagewood - Hillsdale - Daceyville

 Pagewood - Hillsdale - Daceyville's population is younger than the national pattern

-Pagewood - Hillsdale - Daceyville has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
-The 25-34 age group comprises 18.9%, compared to Greater Sydney's percentage.
-The 5-14 cohort stands at 9.8%.
-From 2021 to present, the 75-84 age group has increased from 5.1% to 5.7% of the population.
+Pagewood-Hillsdale-Daceyville has a median age of 35 years, which is slightly younger than Greater Sydney's 37 and somewhat younger than the national average of 38 years.
+The 25-34 age group makes up 18.9% of the population, higher than Greater Sydney's percentage, while the 5-14 cohort comprises 9.8%.
+Between 2021 and present, the 75-84 age group has increased from 5.1% to 5.7% of the population.
 Conversely, the 5-14 age group has decreased from 10.4% to 9.8%.
-By 2041, forecasts indicate substantial demographic changes for Pagewood - Hillsdale - Daceyville.
-The 75-84 age cohort is projected to rise substantially, with an increase of 668 people (73%), from 919 to 1,588.
+By 2041, forecasts indicate significant demographic changes for Pagewood-Hillsdale-Daceyville.
+The 75-84 age cohort is projected to rise substantially by 668 people (73%), from 919 to 1,588.
 Notably, the combined 65+ age groups will account for 58% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 35-44 and 0-4 age groups are projected to see reduced numbers.
+In contrast, both 35-44 and 0-4 age groups are expected to decrease in numbers.

 Frequently Asked Questions - Age